dairui01/TSU_evaluation/Frame_map/README.md

 # Frame-based Evaluation

-This code is based on the frame-based calculation for Charades and MultiThumos ([Link](https://github.com/piergiaj/super-events-cvpr18/blob/master/apmeter.py))
+This code is based on the frame-based calculation for Charades and MultiThumos ([Link](https://github.com/piergiaj/super-events-cvpr18/blob/master/apmeter.py)).

 ## Usage
 We provide an example of the [presicted logits](https://mybox.inria.fr/f/a6f4469d3e324c7398ef/?dl=1).
 Please download the pickle file and put in this current folder.
-To run the code using: ```python Frame_based_map.py -split CS -pkl_path ./test.pkl```
+To run the code, please using the following command: ```python Frame_based_map.py -split CS -pkl_path ./test.pkl```

+This code has been tested on python 3.7, PyTorch version 1.2.

 ## Remarks
 1. This code can adapt for different temporal resolusion (frame per prediction), here we provide the example ```test.pkl``` is in temporal resolusion of 8.